Backup Withholding Sample Clauses

 Backup Withholding.
 The parties acknowledge that a backup withholding of 24% of the vendors payment, as required by the Internal Revenue Service, will be withheld when incorrect or unverifiable vendor name and/or tax identification number is provided to VDSS.
 Vendors must provide the VDSS a copy of the social security card, IRS SS4 form or a copy of the IRS 147C notice associated with the entity’s tax filing status when applying to become a Child Care Subsidy Vendor, whenever the entity name , address, or filing status changes, and whenever requested by VDSS.

 Backup Withholding.
-Under the "backup withholding" provisions of United States federal income tax law, the Depositary may be required to withhold 31% of the amount of any payments pursuant to the Offer.
-In order to prevent backup federal income tax withholding with respect to payments of the Offer Price to certain shareholders for Shares purchased pursuant to the Offer, each such shareholder must provide the Depositary with such shareholder's correct taxpayer identification number ("TIN") and certify that such shareholder is not subject to backup withholding by completing the Substitute Form W-9 in the Letter of Transmittal.
-Certain shareholders (including, among others, all corporations and certain foreign individuals and entities) are not subject to backup withholding.
-If a shareholder does not provide its correct TIN or fails to provide the certifications described above, the Internal Revenue Service may impose a penalty on the shareholder and payment of cash to the shareholder pursuant to the Offer may be subject to backup withholding.
-All shareholders surrendering Shares should complete and sign the Substitute Form W-9 included in the Letter of Transmittal to provide the information necessary to avoid backup withholding.
-Non-corporate foreign shareholders should complete and sign a Form W-8, Certificate of Foreign Status (a copy of which may be obtained from the Depositary) in order to avoid backup withholding.
-See Instruction 8 of the Letter of Transmittal.
+In order to avoid "backup withholding" of federal income tax on payments of cash pursuant to the Offer, a shareholder surrendering Shares in the Offer must, unless an exemption applies, provide the Depositary with such shareholder's correct taxpayer identification number ("TIN") on a Substitute Form W-9 and certify under penalties of perjury that such TIN is correct and that such shareholder is not subject to backup withholding.
+If a shareholder does not provide such shareholder's correct TIN or fails to provide the certifications described above, the Internal Revenue Service (the "IRS") may impose a penalty on such shareholder and the payment of cash to such shareholder pursuant to the Offer may be subject to backup withholding of 31% of the amount of such payment.
+All shareholders surrendering Shares pursuant to the Offer should complete and sign the main signature form and the Substitute Form W-9 included as part of the Letter of Transmittal to provide the information and certification necessary to avoid backup withholding (unless an applicable exemption exists and is proved in a manner satisfactory to the Purchaser and the Depositary).
+Noncorporate foreign shareholders should complete and sign the main signature form and a Form W-8, Certificate of Foreign Status, a copy of which may be obtained from the Depositary, in order to avoid backup withholding.
+See Instruction 9 to the Letter of Transmittal.

 Time is Money Join Law Insider Premium to draft better contracts faster.